jpaver/opengametools/README.md

 - [MagicaVoxel-file-format-vox.txt](https://github.com/ephtracy/voxel-model/blob/master/MagicaVoxel-file-format-vox.txt)
 - [MagicaVoxel-file-format-vox-extension.txt](https://github.com/ephtracy/voxel-model/blob/master/MagicaVoxel-file-format-vox-extension.txt)

+MATL chunks are only supporting for loading APIs, but is expected that saving and merging will come in a later change.
+CAVEAT: loading of MATL chunks are most accurate when written by recent Magicavoxel versions (0.99.6.2 and 0.99.6.3 at time of writing).
+Chunks written by earlier versions may not be decoded accurately.

-Though rOBJ/MATT/MATL chunks are not supported for now.
-If there is interest, I can look into it.
+rOBJ/MATT chunks are not supported in any capacity for now.
+If there is interest, do let us know in the Issues section.

 ## ogt_voxel_meshify: converts voxel grid data to triangle mesh data